 How do I fix errors on Chrome while checking for updates?

-- Then, go to the three vertical dots in the upper-right part of Chrome.
+- Click on the three vertical dots in the upper-right part of Chrome.

 - Select Settings.

 - Click on About Chrome.

 3. Restart your computer

 - Press the Windows button from the bottom left corner of the screen.